dfadler/jquery.beforeafter/README.md

 # jQuery Before After

-A jQuery plugin for adding :before and :after support
+A jQuery plugin for adding :before and :after support.
+While you will not get true pseudo classes you will get containers ".before & .after" that will behave exactly the same.

 ## Getting Started
 Download the [production version][min] or the [development version][max].